dorandoran/myGym/README.md

  # Acknowledgements
  - Thanks to everyone whose packages I used.
 You are beautiful people, I don't care what anyone says!
- - Stephen Grider : a true inspiration.
+ - Stephen G : a true inspiration.
 I was lost at sea until you gave me the tools to succeed!
 Thank you so much!!